rebelsky/csc207c/_eboards/eboard06-2.md

 ### Questions on MP2

-I've put these at the end of the mini-project.
+I've put the ones you've sent at the end of the mini-project.
+But I'll take new ones now if you have any.

 ### Questions on the readings